 As with addEventListener

-in Chapter 9, the call to
+in Chapter 9, we’ll implement

 setTimeout

-will save the callback in a JavaScript variable
+by saving the callback in a JavaScript variable

 = {}